noc-lab/clinical_concept_extraction/README.md

 # Clinical Concept Extraction with Contextual Word Embedding

 A temporal placeholder for paper Clinical Concept Extraction with Contextual Word Embedding.
-Codes and pretrained models are available in two weeks.
+The documents for codes and pretrained models are available soon.